AVSystem/developer-zone/docs/Anjay_integrations/Getting_started.md

 # Getting started

-Start developing LwM2M applications on your ST devices in just a few clicks using our freeRTOS LwM2M Client based on the open-source Anjay SDK library.
+Start developing LwM2M applications on your ST devices in just a few clicks using our Anjay LwM2M Client based on freeRTOS or Zephyr OS.

 ## STMicroelectronics boards

 ### STM32L496G-DISCO/BG96

-Integrate your P-L496G-CELL02 Discovery kit board along with the default-provided Quectel BG96 modem.
+Integrate your P-L496G-CELL02 Discovery kit board along with the default-provided Quectel BG96 modem using our Anjay LwM2M Client based on freeRTOS.

 ![STM32L496G-DISCO/BG96](images/qctl.jpg "STM32L496G-DISCO/BG96")